Policy Revisions and Improvements - August 2019

 The decision to remove the ‘Lead Internal Verifier’ role from NOCN’s DCS procedure is to ensure alignment across all centres and to simplify how DCS is administered.

-The updated NOCN Quality Assurance Manual will be re-launched on the 1st August.
-This will contain updated guidance for centres on the requirements of NOCN’s updated policies.
+NOCN's Quality Assurance Manual will also be re-launched on the 1st August.
+The Manual contains updated guidance for centres on the requirements of NOCN’s updated policies.
 It has been enhanced with further guidance to support centres in following all NOCN’s Quality Assurance policies and procedures.

-If centres have any questions in the meantime, please direct these to our Quality Assurance Team via email at email@example.com.
+If centres have any questions regarding the changes, they can also contact our Quality Assurance Team via email at firstname.lastname@example.org.